iamsamchiu/aosp-module-dependency-graph/README.md

 4. A script to continuously generate module*.json from various android versions.

 ## The dependency info in modules*.json
-There are three kinds of module json in aosp which are all the intermediate files generated while building android source.
+There are three kinds of module json in aosp which are all the intermediate files generated while building android source:
 - module-info.json, created by make build system
 - module_bp_cc_deps.json, created by Soong build system
 - module_bp_java_deps.json, crewated by Soong build system

 make build system is going to be deprecated and will be replaced by [Soong build](https://source.android.com/setup/build).
 Before that we still consider supporting the module-info.json created for make.

-One dependency example in module_bp_java_deps.json could be as below:
+We could parse these three json files if we want to collect the dependeicues of aosp modules.
+Take below example from module_bp_java_deps.json:
 ```
 	"Stk": {
 		"dependencies": [